A3x-parvez/Handritten_Digits_Recognition_DL_Model/README.md

 ## Results ✅

 The model achieves an accuracy of approximately **97.76%** on the test set.
-(Replace with actual result after evaluation.)

 ## Acknowledgments ⭐